From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1986 Durham Museum photo of the Brandeis Building from 16th Street.

 With no children of his own, the store was taken over by his nephew, Alan Baer, the son of his sister Leola.
 By this time, however, the retail landscape was changing.
 Combined with the city’s continued westward expansion, customers largely abandoned downtown as a shopping destination.
-This led to the painstaking decision to close its flagship store, which was added to the National Register of Historic Places in 1982.
-Baer sold the building, and by 1987, he realized the store could no longer compete and sold it to Younkers.
+This led to the painstaking decision to close its flagship store in 1980.

 September 2025 Omaha Exploration photo of the northern side of the building from Douglas Street.
 This is from the western corner.

-Over the next two decades, Brandeis would change hands a number of times, each with their own vision of what to do with it.
+Over the next two decades, the Brandeis building would change hands a number of times, each with their own vision of what to do with it.
 In 1981, its owners divided the building into office space, retail, and a food court while adding two atriums and a skywalk that connected it to Parkfair Mall.
-Despite those changes, the building deteriorated due to neglect, causing businesses to relocate and the owner to default on its mortgage.
+Despite those changes, the building, which was added to the National Register of Historic Places in 1982, deteriorated due to neglect, causing businesses to relocate and the owner to default on its mortgage.
 Its next owners restored the building, including improvements to the entrance at 16th Street, adding exterior lighting that resembled the lamps from the 1960s, enlarging the food court, repairing the parking garage, and converting retail space to offices.
+By 1987, Baer realized the store could no longer compete and sold it to Younkers.

 September 2025 Omaha Exploration photo of the northern side of the building from Douglas Street.
 This is from the eastern corner.

-After being sold again in 2004, there was a failed attempt to convert it to luxury condos.
-It was only partially occupied when the developer went bankrupt, resulting in its conversion to being primarily residential not being completed until 2009.
+After being sold again in 2004, Lincoln-based Hampton Development Services attempted to convert it to luxury condos.
+It was only partially occupied when the developer went bankrupt, resulting in its sale to Kansas-based Townsend Inc. in 2008.
+That firm finished its conversion to being primarily residential a year later.
 This included the addition of apartments, commercial and retail space, along with a food court.
 Today, its amenities include concierge service, a lounge with a billiards table, dry cleaning pickup and drop-off, a fitness center, a community room, and a movie theater.

 September 2025 Omaha Exploration photo of J.L.
 Brandeis & Sons name on the building.